Jaslayer/THJCC-2024-Winter-Writeup/crypto-Shuffle_Hell/README.md

 `THJCC{Xor_FoR_m4nY71M3}`

 ## Observation：
 - The  $FLAG$  is XORed with many random bytes and then output, which is performed 1337 times.
-- After XORing the output line-by-line, we get the $FLAG$ XORed itself 1337 times, and those random bytes XORed exactly twice, which results in the $FLAG$.
+- After XORing the output line-by-line, we get the  $FLAG$  XORed itself 1337 times, and those random bytes XORed exactly twice, which results in the  $FLAG$ .

 ## Step：
 1. XOR all the output.